 As with other California workers’ compensation cases, if you suffer a work-related back injury, you are entitled to the cost of medical treatment, including prescriptions and the cost of travel to and from appointments.
 Depending on the duration and severity of your injury, you are likely entitled to recover either temporary disability benefits or permanent disability benefits, which may compensate you for a portion of the difference between the amount of the wages that you earned prior to your injury and the amount that you can earn after your injury.
 A knowledgeable attorney can review the circumstances surrounding your injury to ensure that the cause and extent of your injury is properly assessed and that you receive the benefits owed.Contact a Back Injury Lawyer in Orange County to Discuss Your Options

-The attorneys at the Law Office of Joseph Richards are mindful of the stress and uncertainty that a workplace injury can cause and can work vigorously to help you obtain any benefits that you are entitled to recover.
+The attorneys at Law Office of Joseph Richards, P.C. are mindful of the stress and uncertainty that a workplace injury can cause and can work vigorously to help you obtain any benefits that you are entitled to recover.
 We have offices in Orange County and Riverside County and frequently assist claimants seeking workers’ compensation benefits in Santa Ana, Costa Mesa, Anaheim, Irvine, Moreno Valley, Corona, Temecula, El Centro, Long Beach, San Bernardino, Fontana, Rancho Cucamonga, and San Diego.
 We also represent injured workers in other cities in Orange, Riverside, Imperial, Los Angeles, San Bernardino, and San Diego Counties.
 Contact us at (844) 562-2667 or via our online form to set up a consultation if you are a worker injured on the job or a family member of a worker who was killed in a fatal workplace accident.